teamforus/foundation/manuals/design/project-structure.md

 **4.** Learn more about the pipeline and change lifecycle

 To go from concept to end-product, an idea starts at the top (Lab or Inbox), and moves down the directories step by step.
-You can read the directory descriptions on the right side, for more details about the specific stages.

 Example directory readme (proposals):